codelibs/elasticsearch-reindexing/README.md

 ## Overview

-Elasticsearch Reindexing Plugin provides a feature to create a new index from an exsiting index.
+Elasticsearch Reindexing Plugin provides a feature to create a new index from an existing index.
-If you want to add new analyzers or make changes to exsiting fields, you need to re-create your index.
+If you want to add new analyzers or make changes to existing fields, you need to re-create your index.

 ## Version